SoftwareAG/c8y-docs/content/device-integration/rest-client-examples-bundle/hello-rest-x509.md

 layout: redirect
 ---

-In this section, we will learn how to generate JWT token using mTLS protocol with {{< product-c8y-iot >}}.
+In this section, we will learn how to generate a JWT token using mTLS protocol with {{< product-c8y-iot >}}.
 For authentication with {{< product-c8y-iot >}} we use X.509 certificates.

 ### Prerequisites {#prerequisites}